ashaff24/reading-notes/README.md

 - Learn from criticism as I move forward on this coding journey
 - Embrace each challenge that presents itself and let it encourage me
 - Push through obstacles instead of telling myself I am not smart enough to figure it out.

+In the words of Steve Haffenden:
+<We live in a society where the instant gratification monkey sits on everyone’s shoulder.
+But the pleasures that result from determination and hard work far outweigh anything that devilish chimp has to offer.